parrt/msds501/projects/wordsim.md

 Users can kill the running program when they are done using control-C or can it control-D (on unix) to mean "end of file", thus, forcing the `raw_input()` to return `None`.
 That makes the loop terminate and therefore the program.

-### Getting word2vec data
+### Getting word vector data

-The first thing your program needs to do is load the word2vec "database" or table.
+The first thing your program needs to do is load the word vector "database" or table.
 Download the [6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download](http://nlp.stanford.edu/data/glove.6B.zip) file from the [GloVe project](https://nlp.stanford.edu/projects/glove) and unzip it.
 Save the resulting files somewhere useful like a `~/data/glove` directory in your home directory because it will be useful for other projects.
 There are files for different vector sizes (50, 100, 200, 300):

 ```bash
 $ ls ~/data/glove/